Skip Navigation

 Pre-Arrival Communications

 Once you have an I-20 or DS-2019 from JHU you are automatically added to our new student email list.
-All emails are added and linked below after we send them.
+All emails are added and linked below after they are sent.
 If you received your I-20 or DS-2019 after one of these emails was sent, we encourage you to review the information you missed.

 Pre-arrival tips: Review your I-20/DS-2019 and pay the SEVIS fee (February 6, 2025)